 1. Gros Morne National Park, Newfoundland, And Labrador

 One of our favorite bucket list destinations in Canada is Gros Morne National Park is located in western Newfoundland.
 In Gros Morne National Park, you can actually walk on the earth’s mantle which is why it is not surprising that it is a Canadian UNESCO world heritage site.
 There are many family-friendly hikes inside the park, ranging from easy to difficult.
 Be sure to stop by the visitor’s center.
-The park rangers are friendly and a useful resource for planning your itinerary.
+The park rangers are friendly and useful resources for planning your itinerary.

 2. Cabot Trail, Nova Scotia